Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-visited-state-why-we-should-use-it.md

   - css
 ---

 Don't get me wrong, until a couple of days ago.
 My blog didn't leverage the `:visited` pseudo-class.
-But I'm here to change your mind and use it hopefully.
+But I'm here to change your mind and use it, hopefully.

-Let's take a look at Google search results to see it in action.
+Let's look at Google search results to see it in action.

 <img
         srcset="https://res.cloudinary.com/daily-dev-tips/image/upload/f_auto,q_70,w_256/ddt-1_tqeukk.png 256w,